Global investors see compelling case for GCC investment

 PHOTO

-DUBAI – Investors from around the world see reforms across the Middle East and the strong development of regional capital markets have made a compelling case for investment here, according to Nabeel Albloushi, HSBC’s Regional Head of Markets & Securities Services for the Middle East North Africa & Türkiye (MENAT) region.
+Investors from around the world see reforms across the Middle East and the strong development of regional capital markets have made a compelling case for investment here, according to Nabeel Albloushi, HSBC’s regional head of markets & securities services for the Middle East North Africa & Türkiye (Menat) region.

-Nabeel was speaking at HSBC’s MENAT Future Forum, the region’s largest private gathering of international investors, regulators, exchanges and market participants which was held in Meydan, Dubai.
-Now in its eighth year, the event was its biggest ever with 800 delegates, representing each GCC market, gathered with global investors to discuss opportunities in the region.
+Nabeel was speaking at HSBC’s Menat Future Forum, the region’s largest private gathering of international investors, regulators, exchanges and market participants which was held in Dubai.

 “The pace of reforms in this region has been phenomenal and stakeholders in each market have a powerful and persuasive story to tell global investors,” Nabeel added.
 “The region has momentum with strong growth, healthy public finances, strong demographics and lower inflation than many other parts of the world.”